-Riuh is also a Malay word for loud festive noised and is pronounced Ri-Yoh, which is a catchy name for an event.
+Riuh is also a Malay word for loud festive noised, and is pronounced Ri-Yoh, which is a catchy name for an event.

 Riuh Bazaar APW Bangsar

 So, what makes this bazaar so special?
 To be honest, the Green Daun visited this pop-up bazaar and found that the organisers had actually created a very lifestyle and hipster concept bazaar utilizing an industrial space.

-Branded as a creative platform and not just another bazaar or market, the inclusion of workshops, specialty items, creative vendors, unique foods and live entertainment makes up the Riuh atmosphere.
-This is something new that Malaysians don’t usually come across when attending any bazaars.
+Riuh is also branded as a creative platform and not just another bazaar or market, with the inclusion of workshops, specialty items, creative vendors, unique foods and live entertainment that makes up the overall Riuh atmosphere.

 While most of us have already been to many other markets and bazaars in Malaysia, we can already guess what kind of vendors you can find at these bazaars and craft markets.

-Riuh’s direction sees more creative people, those who personally hand make items which are different and not found elsewhere.
+Riuh’s direction sees more creative and lifestyle people, those who personally hand make items which are different and not found elsewhere.

-During our visit here, we saw the pop up stores being divided into two main sections.
+During our visit here, I saw the pop up stores being divided into two main sections.
 The carts used were cleverly designed and perfect for all kinds of vendors.

-Outdoors, in the open area, children and adults were seen playing with bubbles, taking photos and having a great time.
+There is an outdoors open area where children and adults were seen playing with bubbles, taking photos and having a great time.

 In the food bazaar section, two rows of kiosks offered a good mix of local and international choices.
 One that caught our eye was no other than the Nasi Lemak Burger, a trending dish that was sold out by 4.00 PM.

-Other food include healthy combinations of organics and juices, and also popular state dishes like Laksa Sarawak and Nasi Dagang from Terengganu.
+Other food include healthy combinations of organic food and juices, and also popular state dishes like Laksa Sarawak, and Nasi Dagang from Terengganu.

 At the end of the food section, a mini stage area provided live entertainment by multiple up and coming musicians.